Photo by SGT Glen McCarthy ©Commonwealth of Australia

 In this year of the Air Force 2021 Centenary, 37SQN will celebrate 55 years of C-130 Operations.

-Actually, out of those 100 years the RAAF has operated C-130 Hercules medium lift transport aircraft for 63 years, with the first C-130A arriving at RAAF Richmond in 1958.
-The Australian Air Force was the first foreign country to be granted approval by the USA to operate the aircraft., which we have done, accident free over all those years without a major mishap resulting in loss of an airframe.
+Actually, out of those 100 years, the RAAF has operated C-130 Hercules medium lift transport aircraft for 63 years, with the first C-130A arriving at RAAF Richmond in 1958.
+The Australian Air Force was the first foreign country to be granted approval by the USA to operate the aircraft., which we have done over all those years without a major mishap resulting in loss of an airframe.

 The H model airframes were decommissioned in 2012.

 No. 37 Squadron received their first of 12 C-130Es in August 1966, all of which remained in service until decommissioned in 2000 after 34 years without loss of an airframe.
 The C-130Es were replaced by, commencing in 1999, 12 x C-130J-30 stretched Hercules airframes which remain in service to this current day.

 37SQN’s 55 years of accident free C-130 Hercules transport aircraft is an outstanding tribute to the professionalism and expertise passed down through the generations of aircrew, maintenance personnel and support staff who have contributed to those 55 years of operation without loss of a single airframe, a magnificent achievement envied by C-130 operators worldwide.